movivi/git-demo/README.md

 2. Click on the branch name and select main from the list to switch back to the main branch.

-3. Notice that the changes you made in feature-update are no longer visible in your files.
+3. Notice that the changes you made in first-branch are no longer visible in your files.

 4. You can switch back to feature-update at any time by clicking the branch name in the bottom left again and selecting feature-update.